fabferri/fabferri/README.md

 I'm a principal technical product manager in the Microsoft Azure networking team.
 I enjoy performing validation and verification of cloud architectures and playing with open source software.

-:cyclone: most of my content is in the [az-pattern](https://github.com/fabferri/az-pattern) repository
+:cyclone: The majority of my content is found in the repository [az-pattern](https://github.com/fabferri/az-pattern)